ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Priority: 10
  - Time: 10 days

-Given I already am a member of a task list
-When I press one of my task lists on the main menu Then I will enter a private room, showing the members of that task list, as long as the created tasks

-Given that I am on the main menu screen
-When I finish creating or adding a task
-Then I will go back to the main menu

 2. Logging In and creating task lists
  - As a customer
  - I want to be able to create a self entity in the task app
  - So that I can manage my own task lists that I'm a part of and manage my own tasks within those task lists
  - Priority: 10
  - Time: 10 days

-Given I already have an account
-When I log in
-Then I will see all the task lists that I am a part of

-Given I am already logged in
-Then when I open the app
-I will go straight to the main menu view

-Given I do not have an account
-When when I press sign up
-Then I can fill out my sign up info
-When I finish
- - THen I can see my main menu page

 3. Handle task assignment and completion
  - As a customer